micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-29-rashi_en.md

 ### passuk 26

 ### passuk 27
-<b>And Adonoy forced them away.</b> As Targum [Onkelos] renders, ‘[God] removed them.’
+<b>And Hachem forced them away.</b> As Targum [Onkelos] renders, ‘[God] removed them.’
 Similarly, “Behold, I shall force them away from their land.”

 ### passuk 28
-<b>The hidden [matters] are Adonoy’s our God’s.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>If you should ask, ‘What are we capable of doing?
+<b>The hidden [matters] are Hachem’s our God’s.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>If you should ask, ‘What are we capable of doing?
 You punish the community for an individual’s thoughts, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>as it is said, “Perhaps there is, among you, etc.,” and after, “They will see the plagues of that land.”
 Isn’t a man ignorant of his fellow’s secrets’?
-I will not punish you for the inscrutable, which is Adonoy’s our God’s — He will punish that individual.
+I will not punish you for the inscrutable, which is Hachem’s our God’s — He will punish that individual.
 However, what is exposed is for us and our posterity, to eradicate evil from our midst.
 If we fail to implement justice against them, then the community will be punished.
 There are dots over ours and our children’s to teach <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>that, even with regard to what is exposed, the community was not punished until they had crossed the Yarden, when they obligated themselves with the oath at Mount Gerizim and Mount Eival, and became accountable for one another.

 >Credit : primo.nli.org.il (metsudah)
 >License : CC_BY